|

 threatened, and everything disappears as unnoticeably as it comes.
 The film has

-some nice moments, most of which involve the great talent of Jaden
+some nice moments, most of which involve the talented Jaden

 Smith, but when it comes to thematic and dramatic value, the kid's father made